 The Fifth Element is a mixed bag of a film with some great flare and style but then you add in Chris Tucker and his obnoxious character to balance all that good out.
 On the plus side, Gary Oldman, as outlandish as his character is, is a lot of fun to watch and Milla Jovovich provides a nice spark.

-Lionsgate Home Entertainment has announced the date and released artwork for the suspense-thriller, First Kill starring Hayden Christensen and Bruce Willis.
-Click on the link below or image to the left to check out the features and artwork.
+Lionsgate Home Entertainment has announced the date and released artwork for the action-thriller, RED and RED 2 starring Bruce Willis, John Malkovich, Mary-Louis Parker, Helen Mirren, Anthony Hopkins, etc. Click on the link below or image to the left to check out the features and artwork.

 Marauders isn’t a half-bad crime-thriller though it has plenty of problems from a villain portrayed by Bruce Willis who once again phones-in his performance to some atrocious dialogue and a needlessly complicated plot.
 However, I did enjoy Christopher Meloni in the lead role and the director at least attempted to bring atmosphere.